jordanaftali/rep_count-ml/README.md

 This project was originally built for a live presentation at PyLadies ATX.

-As a product designer, this project was also an opportunity to explore interface possibilities, user flows, and how computer vision tools can support better training experiences.
+As a product designer, this project was also an opportunity to explore interface possibilities, user flows, and vision tools can support better training experiences.

 ---